For more information on the International Nuremberg Principles Academy, please visit: http://www.nurembergacademy.org

 Image source: www.nurembergacademy.org

-Text source: Text courtesy of International Nuremberg Principles Academy Newsletter (December 2016 edition)
+Text source: Text lifted from International Nuremberg Principles Academy Newsletter (September 2016 edition)